mwitkow/go-conntrack/README.md

 # Status

-This code has been running in production since Nov 2016 as the basis of the HTTP front-ending stack at Improbable.
+This code is being tried out in staging environments of Improbable's HTTP frontending stack ATM.

-Additional tooling will be added, and contributions are welcome.
+Additional tooling will be added if needed, and contributions are welcome.

 #License